Code-Institute-Submissions/sta/README.md

 I've [sketched](./ux_documentation/sketches) few concepts that answer these main guidelines before building an [animated wireframe prototype](https://xd.adobe.com/view/28ab82c9-8297-45c1-6aff-7a57d62f62a1-5e9a/?fullscreen) with AdobeXD.
 PDF version [here](./ux_documentation/sta_prototyping.pdf).

+__As this project is supposed to stay a simple frontend application, the scope was downscaled.
+However before this project came up
+I have planned already to write a data driven full-stack app, and I WILL !__

 [To top](#sky-trackers-association)